MikulskiM/esp32-plant-room-status-monitor/README.md

 2. **Split the ESP-NOW receiver and the HTTP server into two devices**
    The hub node would focus solely on receiving ESP-NOW data.
 Then, via **UART or wired serial**, it would forward the data to a second ESP32 (or other device) responsible for hosting the HTTP server.
    This would eliminate the channel conflict entirely, but I decided not to use more than 1 ESP32 for that purpose.

+3. **Using FreeRTOS tasks or mutexes to "share" the radio**
+   This won’t work — the problem is hardware-based.
+ESP-NOW and Wi-Fi both rely on the same radio and must use the same channel.
+   Even with perfect multitasking or synchronization (e.g. FreeRTOS tasks, semaphores), you can't stop the Wi-Fi stack from switching channels when connecting to a router.

+   Also, precise control over the radio module (e.g. alternating Wi-Fi/ESP-NOW usage, or pausing/resuming the PHY layer) is not exposed in the ESP-IDF or Arduino API.
+   That level of control would require modifying the closed-source radio firmware provided by Espressif, which is not accessible from user code.
+   Therefore, task scheduling tricks and OS-level coordination cannot resolve this limitation.